BioBoost/object-oriented-programming-using-java/02_basic_building_blocks/readme.md

 * **Loop constructs** to repeat certain operations a number of times.
 * **Functions** allow functionality to be grouped so it can be easily reused.

 More high-level programming languages introduce more advanced tools that allow a developer to create applications for more complex problems without making the application overly complex.
-Some common concepts are classes, inheritance, interfaces, multithreading, collections, lambda-expressions, generics, ...
+Some common concepts are classes, inheritance, interfaces, multi-threading, collections, lambda-expressions, generics, ...
 Some of these will be introduced in the more advanced chapters of this course.